 Course Attribute (CU-SBY)

-- An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice for engineering practice.
+- Students will gain proficiency in use of the techniques, skills, and modern engineering tools necessary for engineering practice.

 Regular Academic Session.
 Combined with: ENGRD 2510

 3 Credits Graded(Letter grades only)

 Prerequisite: CHEM 2070, 2090 or AP CHEM.
 Pre- or co-requisite: MATH 2930.